senselessness/Gleason-Eye-Tracker/README.md

 WSU - ME 416 - Spring 2020

-Software to control a designed outlined by bechele.de.
+Software to control a design outlined by bechele.de.
 This allows the use of an Xbox360 controller to the movements, save the position or sequence of positions to a text file, then read and react to a text file.

 On Raspberry - Python